 It tastes so good.

-One day in Lille is enough to cover its main sights.
-Thanks to its excellent rail connections, including the Eurostar service to London, it is easy to visit on a day trip.
+In spite of its size, its major attractions are close together, making it easy to explore on foot.
+And thanks to its excellent rail connections, including the Eurostar service to London, it is easy to visit on a day trip.

 However, I recommend spending two days in Lille to appreciate it at a more relaxed pace.
+This also means that you can take a look at the UNESCO-listed Lille Citadel and visit the extraordinary La Piscine de Roubaix.

 Is Lille Worth Visiting?

-Although Lille may lack the charm of other northern French cities such as Reims, Colmar or Strasbourg, dismiss it at your peril
+Although Lille may lack the immediate charm of other northern French cities such as Reims, Colmar or Strasbourg, dismiss it at your peril